amustapha/integration-cfn-gen/README.md

    data.
 A default can be provided.
 A default of empty string `""` will be ignored.
  + `--plugin`: Extra functionality can be defined by entering the `import.path:func` to a function that outputs Troposphere objects.
+ + `--python`: Define the Python version to deploy.
+Defaults to 3.7.

 ## Set Up